lisaorii/lisaorii.github.io/_pages/research.md

 ## Mobile App for Contraceptive Education in Kenya
 &nbsp;&nbsp;&nbsp;&nbsp;Advised by *Professor Richard Anderson* and *Professor Elizabeth Harrington* (University of Washington)
-* Designing an Android application for contraceptive education and decision-support tailored to adolescent girls and young women in Kenya.
+* Designing an Android application that provides contraceptive education and decision-support tailored to adolescent girls and young women in Kenya.

 ## Electronic HIV Data Security and Privacy in Malawi
 &nbsp;&nbsp;&nbsp;&nbsp;Advised by *Professor Richard Anderson* and *Professor Caryl Feldacker* (University of Washington)
-* Leading the investigation of the perspectives of healthcare staff, HIV patients, and members of Malawi’s government to improve a mobile medical record system that supports HIV care in Malawi.
+* Led the investigation of the perspectives of healthcare staff, HIV patients, and members of Malawi’s government to improve a mobile medical record system that supports HIV care in Malawi.
 Conducted fieldwork at HIV clinic in Malawi in Sept 2022.
 * Paper accepted to CSCW 2024.
+* Paper accepted to CHI 2024.

 ## Designing for Speech Practice Systems
 &nbsp;&nbsp;&nbsp;&nbsp;Advised by *Professor Takuji Narumi* (University of Tokyo)